Meet David Perry:

 In 2002, Perry co-founded Anacor Pharmaceuticals and served as its CEO for twelve years.
 The biopharmaceutical company was focused on developing novel small-molecule therapeutics to treat infectious and inflammatory diseases.
 In 2016, the company was acquired by Pfizer for $5.4 billion.

-Indigo Agriculture improves grower profitability, environmental sustainability, and consumer health through the use of natural microbiology and digital technologies.
-To date, Indigo has raised over $850 million in equity with operations in 5 countries and 4 continents across millions of acres.
+In 2015, David became the founding CEO of Symbiota, which was renamed Indigo Agriculture in 2016.
+Indigo is focused on improving grower profitability, environmental sustainability, and consumer health through the use of natural microbiology and digital technologies.
+During Perry's tenure, Indigo raised over $1.2 billion in equity with operations in 5 countries and 4 continents across millions of acres.
+He stepped down from the CEO role in September 2020.

 years’ experience building life sciences & tech companies